 Synthetic Drugs are man-made chemically engineered controlled substances.
-K2 and Spice are chemically-engineered substances called synthetic cannabinoids.
-Bath Salts are drugs that produce a meth-like high and sometimes violent behavior in users.
+For example K2, Spice, and Flakka are chemically-engineered substances.
+Bath Salts are another example, and are made to produce a meth-like high and sometimes violent behavior in users.
 The use of synthetic drugs can be fatal.

-- It is a third degree felony to purchase, possess, sell, manufacture, deliver, or possess with the intent to sell synthetic drugs. - Possession of 3 grams or less is a first degree misdemeanor. - Possession of more than three grams is a third degree felony. - Any person convicted of Possession of Synthetic Drugs will have their driver's license or driving privilege revoked for one year.
+- It is a 3rd degree felony to purchase, possess, sell, manufacture, deliver, or possess with the intent to sell synthetic drugs. - Possession of 3 grams or less is a 1st degree misdemeanor.

+- Possession of more than 3 grams is a 3rd degree felony. - Any person convicted of Possession of Synthetic Drugs will have their driver's license or driving privilege revoked for a minimum of 6 months.